Skip to content

 async def ws(websocket: WebSocket, greeter: Injected[GreeterService]): ...

-Improve performance by using a custom APIRoute class.
+Improve performance in function-based routes by using a custom APIRoute class.
 This reduces overhead in endpoints that use Wireup injection by avoiding redundant processing.

 from fastapi import APIRouter